junglesta/wherenodoctor/_posts/2016-01-01-01-home-cures-and-popular-beliefs.md

 # [14](#page-14)
 {:.no_toc}

-# HOMEMADE CASTS ,  FOR KEEPING BROKEN BONES IN PLACE
+# HOMEMADE CASTS for keeping broken bones in place.

 In Mexico several different plants such as tepeguaje (a tree of the bean family) and solda con solda (a huge, tree-climbing arum lily) are used to make casts.
 However, any plant will do if a syrup can be made from it that will dry hard and firm and will not irritate the skin.